flutter/website/src/content/get-started/fwe/user-input.md

     selected: <Calendar>{calendarView},
     onSelectionChanged: (Set<Calendar> newSelection) {
       setState(() {
-        // By default there is only a single segment that can be
+        // By default, only a single segment can be
         // selected at one time, so its value is always the first
         // item in the selected set.
         calendarView = newSelection.first;